 Another must-see is the 4D film.
 Watch the intro video with Tom Hanks.

 The exhibits also include great details on the road to Tokyo and the road to Berlin.
 Amazing in their detail and story.
-The D-Day gallery was something to that will grab you.
+The D-Day gallery was something that will grab you.
 Our losses on that effort were staggering and the visuals are compelling.

 The WWII Museum is certainly worth the trip.